 The primary source of capital for most people as they build their businesses is “sweat equity” and re-investment of earnings.
 This means starting small, working uncompensated hours, and using profits to finance the purchase of equipment and infrastructure.
 Ultimately, it’s a case of having the vision and courage to start at whatever level you can afford and grow from there.

 How do I know if I will succeed?

 Obviously, not everyone will create a successful business.
 Certainly not the first one anyway.
 That’s not necessarily the end of the story, though.
 Remember the weird “try UNTIL” idea?
 If it helps, think of falling flat on your face as “paying your dues.”

-Besides the intangible benefits of self employment like self actualization and self determination or actually making a little money, you’ll quickly learn the lesson that people do business with people they like and trust.
-A guy named Zig Ziglar used to say “You’ll get everything you want in life, if you help everybody around you get what they want”.
-If your job is to be likeable and trustable enough to make a good partner, additional opportunities are likely to present themselves.
-Self employment often gives you the opportunity to earn your place at the table.
+Besides the intangible benefits of self-employment like self-actualization and self-determination or actually making a little money, you’ll quickly learn the lesson that people do business with people they like and trust.
+A guy named Zig Ziglar used to say “You’ll get everything you want in life if you help everybody around you get what they want”.
+If your job is to be likable and trustable enough to make a good partner, additional opportunities are likely to present themselves.
+Self-employment often gives you the opportunity to earn your place at the table.

 Spend some time on Daily Coffee News and read about the career paths of the shops and roasteries they feature.
 These are success stories and you don’t get to hear about the failures, but most of them started on a small scale and expanded when someone offered them the chance to buy or partner with other businesses.